-Deferred tax is charged or credited to the income statement, except when it relates to items recognised directly in equity or in other comprehensive income.
+Deferred tax is charged or credited to the Statement of comprehensive income, except when it relates to items recognised directly in equity or in other comprehensive income.
 In certain circumstances, as permitted by accounting guidance, deferred tax balances are not recognised.
 In particular, where the liability relates to the initial recognition of goodwill, or transactions that are not a business combination and at the time of their occurrence affect neither accounting nor taxable profit.

-5. OTHER EXPENSE
+5 OTHER EXPENSE